 Although Fishing Cat is the state animal of West Bengal, the people seem ignorant and have been killing the animal with impunity for the past many years, putting it as a ‘vulnerable’ on the IUCN Red List of threatened species.

 The co-founder of ‘The Fishing Cat Project’, Tiasa Adhya has a degree in zoology from Calcutta University.
 In 2015, the brutal killing of a Fishing Cat highlighted the plight of the species in the region.
 Adhya decided to raise awareness on the vulnerable situation of this endangered species.

-This wildlife biologist is a conservationist at heart and her persistent efforts to highlight the plight of the fishing cat and address problems of habitat destruction, conflict and retaliatory killings in the state won her Nari Shakti Puraskar by former President Pranab Mukherjee and Wildlife Service Award from the Sanctuary Nature Foundation.
+This wildlife biologist is a conservationist at heart and her persistent efforts to highlight the plight of the fishing cat and address problems of habitat destruction, conflict and retaliatory killings in the state won her Nari Shakti Puraskar by former President Pranab Mukherjee and the Wildlife Service Award from the Sanctuary Nature Foundation.

 Purnima Devi Barman – Woman behind Assam’s ‘Hargila Army’

 There are less than 1200 birds of this species left in the world, 75 percent out of which reside in Assam.
 Many people consider this scavenger a disease carrier, which mostly feasts on dead animals and garbage dumps.